Employer Insights

 Under the Oregon Bureau of Labor and Industries (BOLI), several conditions are required to have a valid agreement that restricts the kinds of work that an employee may perform and where it may occur once the employee has separated from the employer.

-To have a valid noncompetition agreement, the employee must either:
+To have a valid noncompete or noncompetition agreement, the employee must either:

-• Receive written notice that the agreement is a condition of employment at least two weeks before employment starts; or
+Receive written notice that the agreement is a condition of employment at least two weeks before employment starts

 • The employee meets the criteria for a salaried exempt employee whose annual income at termination exceeds a minimum amount adjusted each year for inflation

-• The employer has an interest to protect, such as trade secrets; sensitive; confidential business or professional information; product development plans; launch plans; marketing strategy or sales plans; and lastly,
+• The employer has an interest to protect, such as trade secrets, sensitive / confidential business or professional information (including product development plans, launch plans, marketing strategy, or sales plans)

 Oregon Labor Law Posting Requirements

-Oregon employers are required to display the following posters in a clearly visible location where employees can regularly view them.
-If an employer has more than one work location, they are generally required to display a poster at each worksite.
+Oregon employers are required to display the following Oregon Labor Law Posters in a clearly visible location where employees can regularly view them.
+Employers with more than one work location are generally required to display a poster at each worksite.

 Posters required for all employers: